Frequent Questions about the Sustainable Materials Management (SMM) Electronics Challenge

 - Recycling facilities can recover 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium for every one million cell phones (PDF)(4pp, 324K).

-Does EPA post the data for each participant in the SMM Electronics Challenge?
-What information does EPA publicly post?
+Did EPA post the data for each participant in the SMM Electronics Challenge?
+What information did EPA publicly post?

-EPA does not post individual participant’s baseline data or annual data on the EPA website.
-EPA will post aggregate data from all SMM Electronics Challenge participants on its website.
+EPA did not post individual participant’s baseline data or annual data on the EPA website.
+EPA posted aggregate data from all SMM Electronics Challenge participants.
 However, participants commit to publicly post most baseline and annual data elements on their respective websites.